Frequently Asked Questions

 - How long does it take to review my application?

 Interested students submit a University Honors Program application.
-To apply, select the Honors checkbox on your KU application or apply directly through the University Honors Program's website.
+To apply, select the Honors checkbox on your KU application or the Common Application, or apply directly through the University Honors Program's website.

-Applications undergo a comprehensive review process that considers curriculum, GPA, writing sample, and involvement.
+Applications undergo a inidvidual and holistic review process that considers curriculum, GPA, essay, and short answer responses.

 Yes, the Honors Program reviews applications from current KU students and transfer students who have completed at least one semester of college.